tobek/habitrello/README.md

 Instructions
 ============

-To make sure all of the requirements are satisfied, run sudo pip install -r requirements.txtx
+To make sure all of the requirements are satisfied, run
+	sudo pip install -r requirements.txt

 To use HabiTrello, first you need your API key and UUID from [HabitRPG](https://habitrpg.com/#/options/settings/api).
 Place them in the corresponding variables in keys.py.